Euthalia confucius

 Euthalia confucius is a butterfly of the family Nymphalidae (Limenitidinae).
 It is found in Burma, Tibet, China and Vietnam (subspecies gibbsi Monastyrskii & Devyatkin, 2003).
 Subspecies E. c. sadona Tytler, 1940 is described from Yunnan.

+It is a lovely species, differing from Euthalia patala in having on the forewing 3 instead of 2 whitish subapical spots, and in the more variegated under surface of the hindwings.